juspay/hyperswitch-web/playwright-tests/README.md

   (country/state data), which is served from a fixture if one matches and otherwise gets a plain-text 404 so the SDK uses its bundled data.
 (A JSON 404 would be decoded as an empty country list.)
 - **Every other request** is matched against the loaded routes.
-Unmatched third-party scripts and styles become empty 200s, documents a blank page (logged with `source: "stub"`, so a navigation can be asserted without a route), images/fonts a 404, logging calls `200 {}`.
-Anything else — normally a router call — gets `404 {"error":{"type":"hermetic_unmatched"}}`, a warning, and a `hermetic-unmatched.txt` attachment.
+Unmatched third-party scripts and styles become empty 200s, third-party documents a blank page (logged with `source: "stub"`, so a navigation can be asserted without a route), images/fonts a 404, logging calls `200 {}`.
+Anything else — normally a router call, or a navigation to a router path — gets `404 {"error":{"type":"hermetic_unmatched"}}` and a `hermetic-unmatched.txt` attachment, and **fails the test** at teardown (browser and `api` calls alike).
 Failed tests also get `hermetic-calls.json`.
+- **Client-secret authentication**, as the router does it: a router call that names a payment (an id in `/payments/pay_…`, `payment_id` in the body, or a `client_secret` in the query or body) is answered only for the hermetic intent and only with its client secret.
+Anything else gets the router's error, `404 HE_02` ("Payment does not exist in our records") or `400 IR_09` (secret doesn't match), logged with `source: "router-auth"`.
+This applies to every route in every layer;
+  a route that names the secret it expects (`match.query.client_secret` or `match.body.client_secret`) takes over, which is how a test of the SDK's error handling feeds it a bad secret (`recordings/01-sdk-core/sdk-error-handling-test.json`).
 - `path` routes ignore the host and strip the router base path (`/api` on integ).
 On `*.hyperswitch.io` `/api` is always stripped: the SDK's fullscreen frames call `GlobalVars.backendEndPoint`, not the merchant's backend, and base routes must still answer them.